php-carteblanche/bundle-galleries/README.md

 - photos are presented in pages (45 photos per page)
 - include a breadcrumb
 - generate thumbs for each photo if it doesn't exist

-- user login / user box info (like in Docbook)
+- user login / user box info (like in Docbook ?)
--